boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 #### Show Primary Value Axis Title

-This allows you to enable the visibility of `Primary Value Axis` title of chart.
+This allows you to enable the visibility of the title of the `Primary Value Axis` on the chart.

 ![Show Primary Value Axis Title](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/primaryvalueaxistitle.png)

 #### Primary Value Axis Title

-This allows you to edit the `Primary Value Axis` title.
-It will reflect in y-axis name of chart.
+This allows you to edit the title of the `Primary Value Axis`, which will be reflected in the y-axis name of the chart.

 ![Primary Value Axis Title](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/stackedareachart-primaryvalueaxistitle.png)

 ### Inverse Axis

-By default, the chart axis showing positive values on the top and negative values at the bottom.
-But, there are times when we need to inverse the axis and show the negative values on the top and positive values on the bottom.
-For Example, When we bind the temperature data to the chart and to display the negative values on the top, we can make use of this property.
+By default, the chart axis shows positive values at the top and negative values at the bottom.
+However, there are times when we need to invert the axis and display the negative values at the top and positive values at the bottom.
+For example, when we bind temperature data to the chart and want to display the negative values at the top, we can utilize this feature.

-On enabling this property the chart negative values will display on the top and positive values display on the bottom.
+When this property is enabled, the chart will display negative values at the top and positive values at the bottom.

 ![Inversed axis](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/inverseaxis.png)